[Updated post from June 1, 2022]

-Even with an extremely efficient shipping strategy, you still need a well-coordinated fulfillment process if your brand is going to offer 2-day shipping.
+Even with an extremely efficient shipping strategy, you still need a well-coordinated fulfillment process if your brand is going to offer two-day shipping.
 With such a tight turnaround from order processing to sending parcels out of your fulfillment centers, there’s very little room for error.

 Unlike in-house fulfillment operations, 3PLs can invest in the latest technologies such as AI and automation further streamline the order fulfillment process – allowing you to meet and even exceed customer expectations.

 Believe it or not, two-day shipping is not the best fit for every e-commerce business.
 Although many merchants are racing to catch up with Amazon Prime and Target, offering free two-day shipping as your free standard shipping option might not be in your best interests.

 Expedited shipping is most appropriate for brands that are in highly competitive verticals.
 This includes apparel, home decor, cosmetics, and products that have a high rate of impulse purchasing.

 This is because when two-day delivery is not on the table, it’s very easy for consumers to find a similar or identical item at a competing brand or online marketplace that offers two-day shipping – and maybe even for free.
 In these scenarios, a two-day shipping option is essential to have a chance at a conversion.